The Heart Sutra 心经

 Gate gate pāragate pārasaṃgate bodhi svāhā!

-You can download a pdf here.
+You can download a bilingual (Chinese & English) pdf here.

 Previous